 Mar Y Aventuras is Spanish for Sea and Adventures.
-We are an outdoor adventure company specializing in sea kayaking and whale watching expeditions from La Paz and Loreto, Baja California Sur.
+We are an outdoor adventure travel company specializing in sea kayaking and whale watching expeditions from La Paz and Loreto, Baja California Sur.
 Sea & Adventures, Inc. and Mar Y Aventuras, S.A. de C.V. are sister companies operating jointly to provide our guests with the best service possible.
 As well we have our own on-site hotel, The Posada LunaSol.
 We can provide our guests with fine accommodations and the consistency and ease of “one stop shopping” when booking their vacation to Baja.
 This is a unique service you won’t find with any other kayak outfitter in La Paz.

 Ricardo Amador and Mary Harter established Sea & Adventures and Mar Y Aventuras in 1993 after many years of guiding adventures throughout Baja.
-Their passion is to educate and introduce folks to the beauty and magic of the Baja landscape, wildlife and people with a strong focus on the preservation of this unique and special place they call home.
+Their passion is to share the beauty and magic of the Baja landscape, wildlife and people with a strong focus on education and preserving this unique and special place they call home.
 As a team with combined guiding experience of more than 40 years, they gained the experience necessary to provide their guests with the highest quality of service for the ultimate Baja experience.
 They’ve accomplished this by choosing and training knowledgeable and professional local guides who love sharing their uniquely passionate insight into Baja’s extraordinary cultural and natural history.
 You can meet our collective of esteemed guides below.

 Montana Staff – Sea & Adventures Inc.

 Owner, operator of Sea & Adventures and wildlife biologist

 Mary came to Baja in 1983 working as a naturalist on gray whale watching trips in Magdalena Bay.
 She then guided scuba diving, sea kayaking and whale watching trips in Baja for many years to follow.
 She holds a BS in wildlife biology and possesses a deep knowledge and strong passion for Baja’s abundant wildlife.
 In 2002 she became the mother of Marysol and now juggles motherhood and marketing trips to this special place she became so enchanted with in 1983.